 Single family homes & multi-residences

-Single-family residences and multi-unit residential properties with 4 or fewer units are eligible for residential Curbside Collection of waste, organics, and recycling.
+Single-family residences and multi-unit residential properties with four or fewer units are eligible for residential Curbside Collection of garbage, organics, and recycling.

 Curbside Collection Schedules